Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Neural network architectures for solving certain HJ PDEs and optimal control problems

+When there is no ambiguity, we abuse the notation $k_{NN}(t_0,\bx_0)$ with $\knn$.
 Recall that the functions $\Sxx_i$, $\Sx_i$, $\Sc_i$ and $\V_i$ are the functions defined in~\eqref{eqt: odeP},~\eqref{eqt: odeq}, \eqref{eqt: oder} and~\eqref{eqt: nn_S}, respectively.
+If there are more than one minimizer in the optimization problem in~\eqref{eqt: defk}, we just select any of these minimizers and it will provide an optimal control.
+We will discuss more about this non-uniqueness later in Remark~\ref{rem:nonunique_control}.
 Note that the function $\unn$ can be expressed using an abstract neural network architecture shown in Fig.~\ref{fig: nn_u}.
-As it is discussed in Section~\ref{subsec: nn1}, the evaluation of the neurons $\{\V_i(\tzero,\xzero)\}_{i=1}^m$, $P_k(t)$ and $\bq_k(t)$ (where $k$ is the index defined in~\eqref{eqt: defk}) require further ODE solvers, and hence we call it an abstract architecture.
+As it is discussed in Section~\ref{subsec: nn1}, the evaluation of the neurons $\{\V_i(\tzero,\xzero)\}_{i=1}^m$, $P_{\knn}(t)$ and $\bq_{\knn}(t)$ (where $\knn$ is the index defined in~\eqref{eqt: defk}) require further ODE solvers, and hence we call it an abstract architecture.
 An implementation of this abstract architecture using deep Resnet neural networks is provided in Section~\ref{sec:implementation} and depicted in Fig.~\ref{fig: nn_u_RK4}.

-The mathematical theories behind~\eqref{eqt: nn_u} are min plus algebra and linear quadratic regulator, which are well studied in the literature.
-For completion, we also include the theoretical guarantee which is not new in the control theory.
-The following proposition proves that such defined function $\unn$ is the optimal control in the problem~\eqref{eqt: optctrl_quadratic} in the feedback form, which means that the function $\vart\mapsto \optu(\vart)\doteq\unn^*(\vart,\optx(\vart))$ is an open loop optimal control for some optimal trajectory $\optx\in C(\tzero,T;\Rn)$.
+For completeness, the following proposition proves that the function $\unn$ defined in~\eqref{eqt: nn_u} computes the optimal control in the problem~\eqref{eqt: optctrl_quadratic} if $(t,\bx)$ is on the optimal trajectory with initial time $t_0$ and initial position $\bx_0$.